-BY E. B. WHEELJCK.
+BY B. B. WHEEL CA.

 Having just read chapter 3d concerning "Life, its Origin and Objects," by Bro.
-J. G. Whittler, I feel impressed to add a few thoughts concerning the same subject.
-If the heading to this chapter had said, "Organic life, its origin and objects," perhaps there would have been no difference of thought between us; but to say that life as a principle, or an entity, has an "origin"-a beginning, and from thence an object to accomplish or to complete, and then cease, perhaps, would not be good logic, and very far from the real fact.
-Hence, I am inclined to reason thus:-Life (inorganic) is an infinite sea, having no "origin," but self-existent, and omnipotent.
+J. G. Whittier, I feel impressed to add a few thoughts concerning the same subject.
+If the heading to this chapter had said, "Organic life, its origin and objects," perhaps there would have been no difference of thought between us; but to say that life as a principle, or an entity, has an "origin" -- a beginning, and from thence an object to accomplish or to complete, and then cease, perhaps, would not be good logic, and very far from the real fact.
+Hence, I am inclined to reason thus:-Life (inorganic) is an infinite sea, having no "ori-gin," but self existent, and omnipotent.
 That life, as such, is indestructible, and never more or less than now; that all the organic forms of life are but so many limited expressions made manifest within the unlimited ocean of infinite and unending life.

-no more true, than to say that time and space and wisdom and God had an origin-and a specific object to attain, and then cease to be.
+To say that life, as such, has an "origin," is no more true, than to say that time and space and wisdom and God had an origin-and a specific object to attain, and then cease to be.
 If the principle of goodness is infinite, and obsolute, then evil as such has no place in which to be.
-If life is an infinite sea-then death as such has no existence; hence all the different changes of matter, whether in organizing or in disorganizing are equally the result of life-forces.
-And this life-force as our truth no such condition can exist.
-So nature abhors death, or in truth no such condition can exist, for life is force; each are self-existent, and as a whole can neither he increased or diminished.
+If life is an infinite ses then death as such has no existence; hence all the different changes of matter, whether in organizing or in disorganizing are equally, the result of life-forces.
+And this life force as our Brother truly conceives, ever moves in circles when reaching out for the accomplishment of certain results.
+The present puzzle, in philosophy as the origin of force, will soon be found to lie in the sea of self existent life: from which all organic life and circumscribed force hath its origin.

+It is said that nature abhors a vacuum, or in truth no such condition can exist.
+So nature abhors death, or in truth no such condition can exist, for life is force; each are self existent, and as a whole can neither be increased or diminished.